alkacon/opencms-docker/README.md

 * Connect the OpenCms repository to a network share on your desktop using the address `//your-host-ip/OPENCMS`.
   Use the default OpenCms user `Admin` and password `admin` to log in.
 * As always, **make sure that you change all default passwords** when you load the image for the first time.
+* The spell check feature is disabled in this image to save size.
+* The default password encryption is set to plain MD5 for fast user authentication.

 ##Supported OpenCms versions##